berenslab/ephyspy/README.md

 ### Package to extract electrophysiological features from current clamp experiments.

-This package provies an API to extract a multitude of features from voltage clamp recordings with the help of the [AllenSDK](https://allensdk.readthedocs.io/en/latest/allensdk.ephys.html).
+This package provides an API to extract a multitude of features from voltage clamp recordings with the help of the [AllenSDK](https://allensdk.readthedocs.io/en/latest/allensdk.ephys.html).

 ### Installation
 The package can be installed via `pip install ephyspy`.